Submit a Theme Issue

 • Each author’s practice information and academic affiliations, sufficient for a brief author note.

-• The mailing address, email, and telephone number for the author and one co-author (as a backup).
+• The mailing address, email, and telephone number for the corresponding author and one co-author (as a backup).

 Overview of a guest editor’s responsibilities

-• Provide deadlines/schedule to authors.
+• Provide deadlines/schedules to authors.

 • Provide the BCMJ’s Guidelines for Authors to authors.